Framework

 Addresses: 60.5% of misses at highest confidence

-The most common failure pattern in the data is not uncertainty that went wrong.
+The dominant pattern in the data is not uncertainty that went wrong.
 It is certainty that went wrong.
 The calibration rule does not ask users to be more skeptical in the abstract.
 It asks them to treat unverified certainty, on consequential actions, as a warning sign about themselves.

 How this differs from prior frameworks